-As of December 31, 2021, the Organization had received an unconditional promise to give from an estate in the amount of \$752,000.
+As of December 31, 2022, the Organization had received an unconditional promise to give from an estate in the amount of \$752,000.
 The Organization will receive the funds after all beneficiaries are deceased.
-The present value of the unconditional promise was estimated at \$62,787 at December 31, 2021.
-The unamortized discount using the federal rate will be recognized over the remaining lives of the beneficiaries, estimated at 45 years.
+The present value of the unconditional promise was estimated at \$65,512 at December 31, 2022.